 One of the biggest frustrations that prospects report during the sales cycle is that they feel like they are not being listened to.
 Often, a prospect will share info with the SDR and then will have to repeat themselves all over again when the AE gets involved.
 It’s already a nuisance for many customers that they have to switch their main point of contact during a sales cycle.
 If this SDR to AE handoff does not occur smoothly, then the prospect is more likely to be frustrated with the company and have a negative view of the solution.

-The SDR AE handoff is a normal part of the buying cycle and prospects will still be fine with it.
+The SDR to AE handoff is a normal part of the buying cycle and prospects will still be fine with it.
 However, the handoff has to be transparent and comprehensive in order to ensure a smooth and personalized customer experience.

 For a successful sales handoff, there has to be transparency and a comprehensive transfer of information about the prospect.
-Prospects are used to AEs coming into the sales process so it’s perfectly ok for an SDR to mention that an AE will be joining the next call.
+Prospects are used to AEs coming into the sales process so it’s perfectly okay for an SDR to mention that an AE will be joining the next call.
 However, having an AE attend the call with no warning to the prospect will create some distrust and confusion for the prospect.

 As soon as an SDR knows that the lead is ready for an AE, they should send a handoff email.
 The email should include the notes the SDR has so far but in a condensed and readable format.
 These notes should highlight the prospect’s role in the company, the pain point or frustration that got the prospect interested in the meeting, and the goals that the prospect has in the business area that the solution is impacting.